UberPay/uberpay-wallet/README.md

 Uberpay Wallet
 ===============

 Our goal is to develop and consumer friendly multicoin wallet that will support the Uberpay Bitcoin Kiosks.
-Store all the best cryptocurrency through a single app, without sacrificing security.
-Private keys are stored on your own device.
-Instead of having one backup file for every coin, you get a master key that can be memorized or stored on a piece of paper.
-Restore all wallets from a single recovery phrase.

-## Contributions
+Coins Pending for inclusion:

-Your contributions are very welcome, be it translations, extra features or new coins support.
-Just fork this repo and create a pull request with your changes.
+MazaCoin

-For new coins support read this [document](https://coinomi.com/AddingSupportForANewCurrency/).
+StartCoin
-Generally you need:
+MaxCoin

 * Electrum-server support
 * Coinomi core support